alttch/eva3/doc/lm/lm_ei.rst

     :alt: Rules page

 It allows you to add, edit, delete and disable/enable rules of decision-making matrix.
-As far as decision rules do not belong to items sharing their state via :doc:`notification system</notifiers>`, the page doesn't reload any external changes automatically.
+As far as decision-making rules do not belong to items sharing their state via :doc:`notification system</notifiers>`, the page doesn't reload any external changes automatically.

 Log viewer
 ----------